Why Real Press Exists

 Why Transparency

-If we're going to ask you to trust our scores, we need to earn that trust.
-That means showing you our real numbers — even when they're small.
+If we're going to ask you to trust our scores, we need to be very transparent and authentic.
+That means showing you our real numbers, even when they're small, and showing you our mistakes or revisions.
 It means letting you flag scores you disagree with.
 It means publishing quarterly transparency reports that show exactly how we're doing.

 Where We Are

-We're very early.
 It's a small team against an impossibly large problem.
-We've indexed about a thousand articles so far, and we're working to scale to the useful web.
+We've indexed about a thousand articles so far, and we're working to scale to the useful web which is about ~22M (roughly 22,000 times larger than the time of this writing).

-Our detection isn't perfect — it never will be, because this is fundamentally an adversarial problem.
+Our detection isn't perfect, and honestly it never will be, because this is fundamentally an adversarial problem.
 But we're doing everything we can to bring you transparency at scale, and we'll be honest about our accuracy along the way.

 Thank you for being here this early.
 It means a lot.